Epic Mexico to Costa Rica

 Day 15

-AntiguaAfter an included breakfast, hit the road back to Antigua (approximately 3 hours).
-With three nearby volcanoes dominating the horizon, you won't have been to many places quite like Antigua.
+AntiguaAfter breakfast, hit the road back to Antigua – three nearby volcanoes dominate the horizon, creating a truly unique landscape.
 Join your leader on a walk to orientate yourself around the World Heritage-listed city full of cobblestones, leafy town squares and ornate churches.
-There are hushed museums and lively indigenous markets to explore, or countryside to be cycled with amazing views of mountain peaks and deep valleys.
-If you're into salsa dancing, or if you'd just like to learn some moves, Antigua is the place to be.
-Many dancing schools offer hourly lessons, so you'll be able to move your hips.
-This is also a city that knows how to party, so bring your best dance moves, shout a round of mojitos and get down with the locals.
+There are hushed museums and lively Indigenous markets to explore here, or you can cycle the countryside and chase amazing views of mountain peaks and deep valleys.
+If you're into salsa dancing or if you'd just like to learn some moves, Antigua is the place to be!
+Many dancing schools offer hourly lessons, so maybe sign up and move your hips.
+Tonight, why not bring your freshly learned dance moves, shout a round of mojitos and dance the night away.

 Meals: Breakfast -